 Here are some symptoms that show that you need to get in touch with your vet right away:

 Usually, the first symptom to appear after bone ingestion causes a problem is vomiting.
 Most dogs will naturally try to vomit out any chunk of bone that’s lodged in their stomach or can’t be digested.

 Sometimes, the dog will be able to vomit out a few pieces of bone.
 But in other cases, they might keep on vomiting without expelling any bone fragments.
-This usually means that there’s a larger piece of bone lodged in their system that they’re trying to get out.
+There may be a larger piece of bone lodged in their system that they’retrying to get out.

 In any case, you should take your dog to the vet as soon as you can if they start vomiting.

 2. Dark-colored stools